Some parts copyrighted in 2002 and 2008, in total in 2012, by Mark Edward Vande Pol

 OK, so now that we agree that nobody knows what they are talking about, I’m going to make that situation even worse.
 ALL of that education nobody is getting should be accomplished by the age of eighteen.
 Why?

-It is hard not to note the 50% unemployment among recent college graduates or how many are staying in college seeking multiple bachelor’s or advanced degrees just to get a decent “middle class job.”
-So imagine a young woman under the existing "education" system attaining that goal.
-She would be at least 25-27 years of age at graduation, possibly over 30.
+One does not need to consider the disastrous consequences of Common Core or any other existing pedagogy to see that education as we know it portends the demise of the American middle class.
+It is hard not to note the high unemployment among recent college graduates or how many are staying in college seeking multiple bachelor’s or advanced degrees just to get a decent “middle class job.”
+Yet even so, simply imagine the most ideal (and increasingly rare) outcome of the existing system: a young woman lands said "good job" requiring an advanced degree.
+She would be at least 25-27 years of age at graduation, and possibly over 30.
 Now she gets a job, meets a guy, they court, get married, get settled, and she’s… 32?
 35???

 I hate to tell you how many women fitting that description are showing up at infertility clinics desperate to have a baby (my wife worked in one).
 Those who do get pregnant are having a much higher proportion of babies burdened with lifetime learning disabilities such as Down's Syndrome (she works in the Newborn Intensive Care Unit now).
 Effectively, our educational system is structured to preclude the middle class from replacing itself.